klasharr/ROS-experiment/README.md

 `rosrun test listener.py`

-Press one on of the buttons and the output might look like:
+Press one one of the buttons and the output might look like:

 ```
 pi@raspberrypi:~/catkin_ws/src/test/scripts $ rosrun test listener.py